 Three hours seemed way too much for five kilometers, but I managed to walk only two.
 In a whole day, I visited only one place, but so much enjoyed the time, and the adventures, being lost somewhere around Askogsandur, standing on top of the world in Hrisey.

 I consider this one of my best travel experiences.

 Not the excursions.

-Before going somewhere – decide what pace is suitable to you?
+Before going somewhere – decide what pace is suitable for you?
 Do you want to see as many places as possible or to feel one place as deeply as possible?
 Both ways are OK, just choose.